 The vital role of the Polish, Czech and South African pilots and the backing of the Commonwealth nations were conveniently forgotten but there was also another darker and more shameful historical elephant in the room.
 As correspondents reported back from Hove on the prime minister’s humiliation and profuse apology for appearing to doubt Britain’s proud history of resistance to Nazi aggression, no one mentioned that 75 years earlier the very same building had witnessed a shameful act of collusion with Nazi Germany.

-Read the Next page – “Nazis Welcomed in Brighton”
+Read the Next page – “Nazis Welcomed in Hove”

 Read the previous page – “Deference”